 I research environmental governance, with a focus on water resources in the context of global change.
 I am particularly interested in how adaptation to climate change in the water sector is influenced by a) institutional structures 2) the socio-political-cultural lenses used in interpreting information and c) the need to make decisions and act under uncertainty.
 My research is itself a form of boundary work, and I am especially interested in connecting those who produce knowledge with stakeholders, policy makers, and government agencies.

-Key concepts I study include: environmental governance; climate change adaptation; transboundary water; energy-water nexus; coupled-human environmental systems; collaborative governance; decision-making under uncertainty; environmental policy integration; integrated water resources management.
+Key concepts I study include: environmental governance; climate change adaptation; transboundary water; flood-mitigation; coupled-human environmental systems; collaborative governance; decision-making under uncertainty; environmental policy integration; integrated water resources management.

 - Adaptation to extreme flood events in New England

 - EnvirSci 213 Environmental Policy (fall semester)

 - EnvirSci 213H Honors Colloquium Environmental Policy (fall semester)

 - NRC590TP Adapting to Climate Change (spring semester)

 - ECO690E Environmental Conflict & Collaborative Policy (spring semester)